GHopperMSK/schedule-manager/README.md

 This is why you want to use EventHub!

 ## Features
-EventHub serves for both business and customers.
+EventHub serves for both businesses and customers.
 This is cloud-based, easy to use service which provides handy way to deal with schedules.

 ### Common features